 - Improving the utility and usability of aerial robots

-- Enhancing human-robot coordination for collaborative manufacturing
+- Enhancing human-robot coordination through shared control

 In the past, my research has also focused on developing brain-computer interface technologies and adaptive educational robots.